 BSU Return to Campus Plan

-Bemidji State University is committed to providing a safe and healthy environment for our students, faculty, staff, and members of our community.
-To ensure that, we have developed this Return-to-Campus Preparedness Plan in response to the COVID-19 pandemic utilizing guidance offered in all currently active Minnesota Emergency Executive Orders, as listed at mn.gov/governor, and by the Minnesota Office of Higher Education, Minnesota Department of Health, the Minnesota State system of colleges and universities, and the Centers for Disease Control and Prevention.
-All Bemidji State University employees are responsible for implementing this plan and BSU managers/supervisors have the full support of BSU President Faith Hensrud in enforcing the provisions of this plan.
+Bemidji State University is committed to providing a safe and healthy environment for our students, faculty, and staff, and members of our community.
+To ensure that, we have developed this Return-to-Campus Plan in response to the COVID-19 pandemic utilizing guidance offered by the Minnesota Office of Higher Education, Minnesota Department of Health, The Minnesota State system of colleges and universities, and the Centers for Disease Control and Prevention.
+All Bemidji State University employees are responsible for reviewing this plan.
 Decisions will be made based on the most current public health information and official guidance.

 BSU’s goal is to mitigate the potential for transmission of COVID-19 on our campus.
 This requires full cooperation among students, faculty, staff, and members of our campus community.
 Only through a cooperative effort can we establish and maintain the safety and health of our campus.

-Our plan follows Centers for Disease and Prevention (CDC) and Minnesota Department of Health (MDH) guidelines, federal OSHA, and MNOSHA standards related to COVID-19.
+Our plan follows the Centers for Disease Control and Prevention (CDC) and Minnesota Department of Health requirements and recommendations, as well as federal OSHA and MNOSHA standards related to COVID-19.
 It addresses: